Pasteur station (Paris Métro): Platforms

-The main theme of this station is Health.
+The main theme of this station is health, as a tribute to the nearby sites of interest.
 The platforms of Line 12 present research work led by Louis Pasteur.
-They are arranged in the Andreu-Motte orange style, with lighting strips and tympans in this colour.
-The benches are of beveled white tiling, unique case, and the seats are Motte white.
-The tiling and the North-South ceramics are however well preserved (advertising frames and frame of the station name is of a green color, with green geometrical designs on the walls and the roof).
-This station, the station at Porte de Versailles (on the same line) and Porte de Clichy (on line 13) are only three stations on the network to mix these two decorative styles.
+They are arranged in the Andreu-Motte orange style, with lighting strips and tunnel exits in this colour.
+The benches are of bevelled white tiling, unique case, and the seats are Motte white.
+The tiling and the North-South ceramics are however well preserved (advertising frames and frame of the station name is of a green colour, with green geometrical designs on the walls and the roof).
+This station, the station at Porte de Versailles (on the same line) and Porte de Clichy (on Line 13) are only three stations on the network to mix these two decorative styles.

-The platforms of Line 6 are decorated in the Bruno-Gaudin style (2000 metro revival) with bevelled white tiling, rounded white lighting strips, white ceramic advertising frames, beige Akiko seats and the station name on enamelled plate in Parisine font.
+The platforms of Line 6 are decorated in the Bruno-Gaudin style (2000 Métro revival) with bevelled white tiling, rounded white lighting strips, white ceramic advertising frames, beige Akiko seats and the station name on enamelled plate in Parisine font.

 Bus connections

-The station is served by Lines 39, 70, 89 and 95 of the RATP Bus Network and, at night, by Lines N13 and N62 of the Noctilien network.
+The station is served by lines 39, 70, 89 and 95 of the RATP bus network and, at night, by lines N13 and N62 of the Noctilien network.